eweracs/glyphs-scripts/README.md

 ## Batch Export
 Opens a dialogue to choose multiple export formats.
 Sorts exported files into respective sub-directories (/Desktop/TTF, /Web/WOFF2, ...).

+## Delete Duplicate Nodes
+Checks for duplicate nodes (for instance after converting quadratic curves to cubic) and delete these.

+## Instance Kerner (WIP, one axis only)
+Adds Replace Feature custom parameter for every instance for kerning.
+Useful for hard-coded capital/sc spacing.
+Currently only works for single-axis setups, still trying to figure out how to make this work for multiple axes.
+Todo: more than two kerning values per axis

 ## Interpolate Anchors
 Same as clicking Re-Interpolate in the layers panel, but only affects anchors.

 ## Interpolation Preview
 Allows for visual interpolation, in order to add the interpolation as an instance or an intermediate layer.
 Respects multi-axis design spaces.

-## Instance Kerner (WIP, one axis only)
-Adds Replace Feature custom parameter for every instance for kerning.
-Useful for hard-coded capital/sc spacing.
-Currently only works for single-axis setups, still trying to figure out how to make this work for multiple axes.
-Todo: more than two kerning values per axis
+Adding as an instance is still wobbly for Glyphs 3.

+## Make Smooth Nodes
+Finds nodes that are not set to smooth that should be smooth.
+Useful for cleaning up client projects when they don’t know how to draw properly.

 ## Make Web Weights
 Converts master and instance weight values into USWeightClass values based on naming.
 Calculates AVAR table for correct interpolation.
 Takes care of intermediate layer values as well.